hashgraph/hedera-services/docs/privileged-transactions.md

  - The **treasury**, which upon network creation receives all minted ℏ except those explicitly designated for a network node account.
  - The **address book admin**, used to manage metadata on network nodes such as their id numbers, IP addresses, TLS certificate information, and signing keys.
+May also change the network throttles.
  - The **fee schedules admin**, used to set the prices of resources consumed by HAPI operations.
  - The **exchange rates admin**, used to set the network's active conversion ratio between USD and ℏ.
+May also change the network throttles.
  - The **freeze admin**, used to schedule maintenance periods during which the network stops accepting new transactions.
 In the future the freeze admin will also be able to trigger an update to the network software or files.